peteroupc/CBOR/docs/PeterO.DataUtilities.md

     public static string ToLowerCaseAscii(
         string str);

-Returns a string with upper-case ASCII letters (A to Z) converted to lower-case.
+Returns a string with the basic upper-case letters A to Z (U + 0041 to U + 005A) converted to lower-case.
 Other characters remain unchanged.

 <b>Parameters:</b>